WordPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 #### label

-The aria label for the block patterns list.
+The aria label for the patterns list.

 -   Type: `string`
 -   Required: No
--   Default: `Block Patterns`
+-   Default: `Patterns`

 ## Related components